↓

 August 28 2019

 Saturday, August 24th was the proposed date of our monthly star party, and I confess, I wasn’t looking forward to it.
 I might even confess to hoping we would get rained out.
 The dates were set way back in March, and revolve around the dates of New Moon.
-But while I am the star party coordinator, I had to make some changes this year so that I wasn’t automatically the default event marshal too…too much commitment, too many days.… Read the rest
+But while I am the star party coordinator, I had to make some changes this year so that I wasn’t automatically the default event marshal too…too much commitment, too many days.
+So we changed things so that we only book 2 days a month instead of 4, 1 for the Saturday before New Moon and 1 for the Friday after New Moon.
+A much softer load on the need for marshals, and for me.
+And up until this weekend, I have had marshals available to cover the events, even if I couldn’t make it.

 Picture of a telescope, stars, moon, and a log book to represent astronomy